arnellebalane/marielguerra.com/content/pages/about.md

       - >-
-        Fast forward to now, I’m fortunate to have opened enough doors that to this day, I’m still able to continue to expand my knowledge as I work with like-minded people who share the love I have for storytelling, however that may be.
+        Fast forward to now, I’m fortunate to have opened enough doors that to this day, I’m still able to continue to expand my knowledge as I work with like-minded people who share the love I have for storytelling in whatever form it may take.
     galleries:
       - type: ImageGallery
         images: